 Picture 1: My server.

-To set-up the BIOS, I needed to connect a monitor and a keyboard.
+To setup the BIOS, I needed to connect a monitor and a keyboard.
 This is the only time the monitor and keyboard are needed.
 Operating the system can be done using the serial port.
 Installing the system onto the USB flash drive can be done from any (laptop) computer.

 I configured the BIOS to boot from USB and to reboot automatically after a power failure.
+Secure boot must be disabled.

 I not even considered Windows, since it is neither free nor well designed.
 Since I did want to have a free operating system, the choice was between one of the many Linux distributions and FreeBSD Unix.
 They are basically all variants of the same flavour.